-If you love the outdoors, Olympic National Park is a dream destination with three different ecosystems to explore:
+If you love the outdoors, Olympic National Park of Washington State is a dream destination with three different ecosystems to explore:

 - Its horseshoe cluster of mountains contains more than 150 glaciers and 13 rivers radiating outward.
 Below the snowy peaks are subalpine forests and meadows bursting with wildflowers in summer.

 - The park also includes 60 miles of wild rugged coastline with massive sea stack formations stretching into the surf and tide pools teaming with colorful starfish and sea anemone.

 - Finally, the western side of the park is home to an old-growth temperate rain forest full of moss-draped Douglas firs, giant western hemlocks and Sitka spruce trees.
 Winter storms soak the lush vegetation with 150 inches of rain annually.
 The park actually contains four rain forests in all: Bogachiel, Hoh, Queets and Quinault.